 Dr. Ashley Toomey, BSc, DC

 Ashley completed her Bachelor of Science in Human Kinesiology University of Guelph-Humber before completing her Chiropractic degree.
 After a family member was in a severe car accident, suffering from intense neck and back pain, she was inspired to pursue her Doctorate of Chiropractic (DC) at the Canadian Memorial Chiropractic College (CMCC) in Toronto.
-She completed additional certifications in Functional Integrated Acupuncture (CMCC).
-And will soon be certified in Graston Technique® (an instrument-assisted soft tissue therapy treatment method), Ashley is currently certifying to provide Registered massage therapy as an adjunct to care.
+She completed additional certifications in Functional Integrated Acupuncture (CMCC), and is certified in the Graston Technique® (an instrument-assisted soft tissue therapy treatment method).
 Ashley is currently furthering her knowledge in concussion management and low back pain during pregnancy to better serve her patients in the Peterborough area.
 She is a member of both the Ontario Chiropractic Association (OCA) and Canadian Chiropractic Association (CCA).
 Ashley utilizes the best research evidence, her clinical expertise, and individual patient values and preferences to practice evidence based care.

 Ashley is proficient in the use of diversified and drop-piece manipulative techniques, myofascial release and instrument-assisted soft tissue therapy, and rehabilitative and strengthening techniques.
 In addition, she has successfully incorporated methods such as acupressure for headaches, mindfulness meditation for stress, mirror-box therapy and nerve-flossing techniques for neurodynamic-related pain.
 Ashley is also a ski instructor and former swim instructor, using her sports experience to aid rehab.
 She is committed to helping her patients lead a healthy lifestyle.